EDMONDS AUTO ACCIDENT PERSONAL INJURY LAWYER PAUL HANSON

 FREE FIRST CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS

-Injured in an auto accident not your fault?
-The at fault driver's insurance company being unfair and difficult?
-Or your own insurance company?
-Get a very experienced car/auto accident injury lawyer to help you.
+Get a very experienced auto accident injury lawyer to help you.
 And get much better, quicker results.
 Call Edmonds auto accident injury lawyer Paul Hanson.
 Call 425-778-7339.

 Do not try to handle your auto accident injury claim without a lawyer.
 Hiring an experienced car/auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more $ money in your hands from the insurance company.
 And a lot less aggravation for you.

-Contingency Attorney Fee only.
+Contingency Fee Only.
 If no insurance claim settlement obtained, then no attorney fee charged you (only case costs).
 Attorney fee charged ONLY if your auto insurance claim settles with the insurance company and you receive compensation $ money for your injuries.

 Call Edmonds Car/Auto Accident Personal Injury Lawyer Attorney Paul Hanson for your free first consultation.
 Call 425-778-7339.